kylezeeuwen/ds-stackoverflow2020-analysis/README.md

 The classifiers suck and should not be used in any meaningful way, but the journey was bountiful and well documented.

+## Business Overview

+A general exploration of the data is presented, and then several specific business questions are answered:

+* Which countries had the most respondents ?
+* Were there any country based biases in the technology preferences surevey responses ?
+* Can we predict a respondents country of origin using their answers, excluding answers that obviously directly predict country ?

 # Installation Notes

 ## Get the survey results